Babe, Orson, Wilbur, Porky? ….All Famous Pigs, but this fellow’s name is Willie :)

 Christopher C. Mitchelmore

-Posted on July 17, 2011, in Landscapes/Geography, Tradition and tagged agriculture, canada, christmas, Great Northern Peninsula, Hobby farm, L'Anse aux Meadows, Newfoundland & Labrador, St. Lunaire – Griquet.
+Posted on July 17, 2011, in Culture, Nature and tagged agriculture, canada, christmas, Great Northern Peninsula, Hobby farm, L'Anse aux Meadows, Newfoundland & Labrador, St. Lunaire – Griquet.
 Bookmark the permalink.
 3 Comments.